-- Moseby teaching London to drive, and the Fun with Acronyms that results from her calling the Gearshift a "PRNDL" (pronounced like "prindle").
+- Probably the most famous episode in the entire series is "Cody Goes to Camp".
+First, Moseby teaches London to drive, and the Fun with Acronyms that results from her calling the Gearshift a "PRNDL" (pronounced like "prindle").

 Carey: Aren't you going to miss your brother (while Cody's at math camp), Zack?